OPS-E2E-PPE/Advertising-docs/Advertising/bingads-12/guides/sandbox.md

 6. Add your catalog name, select **Manually upload file later** under **Catalog feed file**, and click **Save**.

 ## <a name="billing"></a>Customer Billing Service
-The Customer Billing service is not supported in sandbox.

-## <a name="customer"></a>Customer Management Service
-Most customer management service operations are supported in sandbox.
-Unsupported features include [AddClientLinks](../customer-management-service/addclientlinks.md) and [UpdateClientLinks](../customer-management-service/updateclientlinks.md).
+Payment methods are not supported in sandbox.

 ## <a name="reporting"></a>Reporting Service
 When you create a keyword, test performance data should be generated within a few hours.
 The data is provided to test generating, retrieving, and parsing reports in the sandbox.
 You should not use the test data to infer or expect similar performance for your keywords in production.